rubocop/rubocop/manual/cops_layout.md

 --- | --- | --- | --- | ---
 Enabled | Yes | Yes  | 0.49 |

-This cops checks the indentation of the here document bodies.
+This cop checks the indentation of the here document bodies.
 The bodies are indented one step.
 In Ruby 2.3 or newer, squiggly heredocs (`<<~`) should be used.
 If you use the older rubies, you should introduce some library to your project